rmrfslashbin/Trino-Monitoring-Stack/README.md

 ## Security Note
 This stack is NOT secure.
 It is only a PoC.
 YMMV in prod.

+## Build Trino
+If needed, build a new Docker image for Trino.
+This is only needed if additional plugins are required.
+Replace your Trino image as needed in `docker-compose.yml`.

 ## Trino Config
 ### Hive
 See `./trino-server/etc/trino/catalog/hive.properties`.
 Fill in the blanks.